wit-ai/android-voice-demo/README.md

 For demonstration purposes, we’ve created a very simple greeting app, but you can create a much more engaging and interactive voice-enabled app.
 Try sketching out a larger conversation flow with various scenarios and see our [documentation](https://wit.ai/docs) to learn more about other Wit features e.g. other built-in entities, custom entities, and traits (I recommend the [sentiment analysis trait](https://wit.ai/docs/built-in-entities#wit_sentiment)).

 We look forward to what you will develop!
-To stay connected, join the [Wit Hackers Facebook Group](https://www.facebook.com/groups/withackers) and follow us on [Twitter @FBPlatform](https://twitter.com/fbplatform).
+To stay connected, join the [Wit Hackers Facebook Group](https://www.facebook.com/groups/withackers).

 ## Related Content